-Point Estimation: Estimators, Properties of unbiased ness, consistency, sufficiency, efficiency, completeness, uniqueness, methods of estimation, Testing of Hypothesis: Null hypothesis and its test of significance, simple and composite hypothesis, M.P. test, UMP test.
+Point Estimation: Estimators, Properties of unbiasedness, consistency, sufficiency, efficiency, uniqueness and completeness, methods of estimation, Testing of Hypothesis: Null hypothesis and its test of significance, simple and compositehypothesis, M.P. test, UMP test, BLUE

-Likelihood tests (excluding properties of Likelihood Ratio Tests), Applications of Sampling Distributions: Test of mean and variance in the normal distribution, Tests of single proportion and equality of two proportions, Chi-square test, t-test, F-test.
+Likelihood ratio test (without properties), Applications of Sampling Distributions: Test of mean and variance in the normal distribution, Tests of single proportion and equality of two proportions, Chi-square test, t-test, F-test.

-Linear Estimation: Gauss Markoff linear models, BLUE, Gauss Markoff Theorem, estimation with linear restrictions on parameters, residual sum of squares, analysis of variance, analysis of variance for one way and two way classified data with one observation per cell.
+Analysis of variance, analysis of variance for one way and two-way classified data with one observation per cell.